Close Alert Banner

 • six years old (until June 30) and enrolled in a licensed preschool, kindergarten, or family age group, or a licensed home child care premises.

-• your licensed child care provider chooses to enrol in the Canada-wide Early Learning and Child Care system.
+• your licensed child care provider is enrolled in CWELCC.

-Parents or guardians of children do not have to apply to receive a child care fee reduction.
+Parents or guardians of eligible children do not need to apply to receive a child care fee reduction.

 When can I expect to see further fee reductions?

-What if my licensed child care provider does not enrol in the CWELCC system?
+What if my licensed child care provider is not enrolled in the CWELCC system?

-What if I was receiving child care fee subsidy?
+Am I eligible to receive child care fee subsidy?

-The Ontario child care fee subsidy program will continue to be available for families who are eligible for financial support.
+The Ontario child care fee subsidy program continues to be available for families who are eligible for financial support.
 The amount you will pay depends on your family’s income test and your child’s age.

-For more information on fee subsidy or how to apply for support, visit the Child Care Fee Help (subsidy)
+For more information on fee subsidy or how to apply for support Child Care Fee Help (subsidy)

 Will I still be eligible for the child care tax credit?